benhoyt/benhoyt.github.com/writings/simple-lists.md

     ...
 ```

+I've made a simplifying design choice here that probably wouldn't scale: the tests are all written in a single sequential `TestServer` function, and later parts of the test depend on previous ones.
+I can get away with this because running the tests is so fast (`go test` says 10 milliseconds), and it avoids having to do common setup steps like create a list at the start of each sub-test.

+If I were doing this in a larger codebase, I'd put the setup steps in a helper function, and run each part of the test as a [subtest](https://go.dev/blog/subtests) using [`t.Run`](https://pkg.go.dev/testing#T.Run).

-Repeating `if got != want { t.Fatalf("got %d, want %d", got, want) }` blocks over and over again gets a bit old, so I've factored out those into helper functions.
+Repeating `if got != want { t.Fatalf("got %v, want %v", got, want) }` blocks over and over again gets a bit old, so I've factored out those into helper functions.
 I could also use one of the many assertion libraries (I'm partial to [`gocheck`](http://labix.org/gocheck) because of its small API), but it was easy to write a couple of small `ensure*` helper functions to avoid pulling in a dependency.

 Because this isn't a JSON API, I've written a [`parseForms`](https://github.com/benhoyt/simplelists/blob/35d490b67f16982357321cb03eb9cd664f2f7175/server_test.go#L322) helper that parses the HTML forms in the response body using the [`golang.org/x/net/html`](https://pkg.go.dev/golang.org/x/net/html) package.
 That allows us to pull out various fields for later use, like the CSRF token.

-I've made a simplifying design choice here that probably wouldn't scale: the tests are all written in a single sequential `TestServer` function, and later parts of the test depend on previous ones.
-I can get away with this because running the tests is so fast (10 milliseconds), and it avoids having to do common setup steps like create a list at the start of each sub-test.

-If I were doing this in a larger codebase, I'd put the setup steps in a helper function, and run each part of the test as [subtests](https://go.dev/blog/subtests) using [`t.Run`](https://pkg.go.dev/testing#T.Run).

-The `serve` test helper is as follows:
+The `serve` helper function, which executes and records a request, is as follows:

 ```go
 // serve records a single HTTP request and returns the response recorder.